Sufyan111/Life-Skills/grit-and-growth-mindset.md

-# Learning Process - Assignment
+# Grit and Growth Mindset

 ## Question 1